André Leduc

-André Leduc (October 25, 1919 – January 31, 2001) was a politician was Quebec, Canada.
-He was a Member of the Legislative Assembly of Quebec/National Assembly of Quebec (MNA).
+André Leduc (October 25, 1919 – January 31, 2001) was a politician in Quebec, Canada.
+He was a member of the Legislative Assembly of Quebec/National Assembly of Quebec (MNA).

 Background

-He was born on October 25, 1919, in Grand-Mère, Mauricie and worked in grocery.
+He was born on October 25, 1919, in Grand-Mère, Mauricie and worked in a grocery store.

 Political career

-Leduc ran as a Union Nationale candidate in the district of Laviolette in the 1966 election, and won.
+Leduc ran as a Union Nationale candidate in the district of Laviolette in the 1966 election and won.
 He succeeded eight-term Union Nationale incumbent Romulus Ducharme.

 He did not run for re-election in the 1970 election.

 Death

 Leduc died on January 31, 2001, in Grand-Mère.